craigargh/cfg-python/course_handbook/session_2.md

 The first time the loop runs the value of `number` is set to `0`.
 The body of the loop is then run.
 In this case the body is `print(number)`, which will print the value of the `number` variable (`0`).
 After the body has completed running the loop starts again.

 The second time the loop runs the value of `number` is set to `1`.
 The body then runs, once again printing the value of `number`.
-The loops repeats three more times in total, setting the value value of `number` to `2`, `3`, and `4` in the third, fourth, fifth repeats respectively.
+The loops repeats three more times in total, setting the value of `number` to `2`, `3`, and `4` in the third, fourth and fifth repeats respectively.

 After the fifth loop has finished the `range()` function doesn't return any more numbers so the loop stops.